Are you interested in learning new vocabulary for business English?

 Popular Business English vocabulary

-Keeping up with business English vocabulary brings more nuance to your conversations.
+Learning new business English vocabulary brings more nuance to your conversations.

 Yet when management and executives start using corporate jargon, they can easily get carried away.